The artwork pricing challenge

 - Cost of Frame: Some paintings aren’t framed and some have more expensive frames than others.
 I want to recoup this expense when I sell my work.

 - Panel and Materials: Make sure that you’re factoring in the cost of your supplies when you figure out your pricing structure.
-Here I include the cost of the panel and I may add an extra materials charge if, for instance, this is an accretion piece using a lot of encaustic medium.
+Here I include the cost of the panel and I may add an extra materials charge.

 - Total: This column totals columns 8-10